alphasolutionsrepo/pipeline.debug/README.md

 Most of the coding is made by services setup via IOC in the PipelineDebug.config file.
 Most improvements shouldn't be hard to implement, either by extending and configuring, or by simply cloning the repository and coding the wanted changes.
 If you make something that would be useful to others I would love to hear about it.
 Create a fork and a merge request, or look me up on Sitecore Slack @morten.engel

+## A bit of background

+If you're curious as to why this module was made, or for a couple of examples of when it was used, I wrote up a bit about it on [my blog](https://mortenengel.blogspot.com/2018/08/pipelinedebug-gui-tool-for-runtime.html)